mkgask/SimpleImageView/readme.md

 - First show size is under window size when image is larger then window
 - Zoom in/out with mouse wheel
 - View position can move with mouse drag when image is larger than window
-- show/hide navigation button when window click
+- Show/Hide navigation button when window click
-- show previews image
+- Show previews image
-- show next image
+- Show next image
+- Prev/Next image show when click window left/right area

 ## 機能